Vivek-Anand1999/CISCO_3LAN_Configuration/README.md

 # CISCO_3LAN_Configuration
 A Cisco router switch LAN architecture is a network topology that uses a combination of routers and switches to connect devices on a local area network (LAN).
 Routers are responsible for routing traffic between different networks, while switches are responsible for connecting devices within the same network.
+In a Cisco router switch LAN architecture, the routers are typically connected to each other using high-speed links, such as Gigabit Ethernet or 10 Gigabit Ethernet.
+These links provide the backbone of the network and allow for the efficient routing of traffic between different parts of the network.
+The switches are connected to the routers and to the devices on the LAN.
+The switches provide a way for devices to communicate with each other on the same network.
+They also provide features such as port security and VLANs to help protect the network from unauthorized access.
+Cisco router switch LAN architectures are a common way to build and manage LANs.
+They offer a number of advantages, including scalability, flexibility, and security.